 Treatment with clonazepam was subsequently successfully discontinued.
 One year later, owing to worsening depression, the paroxetine dosage was gradually increased to 40 mg daily on an outpatient basis.
 She then reported nightmares and continuing depressive symptoms.
 The patient was gradually switched to citalopram, which was started at 20 mg and then titrated to 40 mg with good symptom control.
 At her next visit a couple of months later, the patient reported losing clumps of hair while shampooing.
 She became increasingly anxious at this time and was placed on hydroxyzine, 25 mg 3 times daily.
 A dermatology consultation was obtained to rule out other causes of hair loss, but none were detected.
-As the hair loss appeared temporally related to the increase in citalopram dosage, the possibility of dosage reduction was considered, but the patient was reluctant because of good symptom control.
+As the hair loss appeared temporally related to the increase in citalogram dosage, the possibility of dosage reduction was considered, but the patient was reluctant because of good symptom control.
 A multivitamin formulated for adults aged 50 and over (Centrum Silver) was added in a dosage of 1 tablet daily with the provision that the antidepressant be switched if the hair loss persisted at the next visit 4 weeks later.
 The hair loss stopped with Centrum Silver use, and there have been no complaints about it for the past 5 months as the patient continues to monitor the condition.
 The patient remains compliant with all medications.
+There have been no side effects, such

+nues to.

+vith all medic.

-There have been no side effects, such mest. wiest. with all mean. any recurrence of mann.
-To our knowledge, this is the first c. sociated with citalopran therapy.
-Citalopran. votentiates serotonergic neurotransmission and is assoc. with clinical antidepressant effects.
-In some cases, it appears that hair loss accelerates when the does of the antidepressant is increased.26 Hair loss with citalopram therapy may be reversed increased.26 Hair loss with citalopram therapy may be reversed with adjunctive Centrum Silver.
-An alternative explanation with the human definition of the second defini could be spontaneous resolution of the hair loss independent of the use of Centrum Silver.
+in any recurrence of manic.

+To our knowledge, this is the first cassociated with citalopram therapy.
+Citalogram. vibits the reuptake of serotonin (5-hydroxytryptamnotentiates serotonergic neurotransmission and is associated with clinical antidepressant effects.
+In some cases, it appears that hair loss accelerates when the does of the antidepressant is increased.
+Hair loss with citalopram therapy may be reversible with adjunctive Centrum Silver.
+An alternative explanation could be spontaneous resolution of the hair loss independent of the use of Centrum Silver.
 Significant hair loss is a distressing side effect that should be monitored and treated since it can lead to noncompliance, worsening of symptoms, and relapse.